fangwendongcs/AI_Companion_alice/README.md

 http://localhost:3000?debug=1
 ```

-Default LLM provider is `stub`, so no API key is required for local demo.
+Default LLM provider is `stub`, so no API key is required for local development.
 To use real OpenAI-compatible providers or cloud TTS, configure backend environment variables only.
 Do not put secrets in frontend code.

 ## Validation